What is GSU’s AIM HIGH commitment?

 Do current GSU or GSU graduate students qualify?

-No. The state of Illinois mandates require this program only be available to first-time freshman and transfer students beginning Fall 2019.
+No. The state of Illinois mandates require this program only be available to first-time freshman and transfer students enrolling in the Fall and Spring semester.

 What costs are covered?